Who Invented Thudguard®? (About the Inventor)

 We have all heard the argument that forcing drivers to wear seatbelts will lead to reckless driving due to the increased feeling of safety.
 This old argument is completely ridiculous and not grounded in fact.
-Whilst there is no strong evidence that the wearing of seatbelts have significantly reduced the number of deaths from road traffic accidents, there is no doubt that they have significantly reduced the severity of the injuries sustained by individuals involved in such accidents.
+While there is evidence that the wearing of seatbelts has reduced the number of deaths from road traffic accidents, there is no doubt that they have also significantly reduced the severity of the injuries sustained by individuals involved in such accidents.
 When a new safety product comes on the market it is common for attention to focus on whether or not this product will actually save lives.
 This is to miss the point.
 Thudguard® does not claim to significantly have an effect on very serious head injuries but, as stated, may significantly reduce the number of minor head injuries which occur.
-This may not only reduce discomfort associated with such injuries amongst the patients but also have an impact on the workload of the emergency services with regards these injuries.
+This may not only reduce discomfort associated with such injuries among the patients, but also have an impact on the workload of the emergency services with regards to these injuries.

 What safety standards does Thudguard® meet?